 Airport codes can make things tricky.
 Some of them are quite similar, such as ORD and ORY.
 If you get these mixed up, you could find yourself checking in for a Chicago flight when you wanted to go to Paris!

 Many larger cities have more than one airport, such as Chicago and London.
 Check where each is located before booking.
-It might be cheaper to fly into Heathrow rather than Gatwick, but not if you have to pay for a taxi to your hotel on the other side of town….
+For example, if you land at Heathrow and have to take a taxi to your hotel across town, Gatwick may be cheaper.

-Low-cost carriers often use smaller airports that are outside of town.
-European LCCs are notorious for doing this and many an unsuspecting traveler has arrived only to discover it will take an additional hour to get where they’d wanted to be.
+Low-cost carriers often use smaller airports that are further from town.
+European LCCs are especially notorious for doing this, leaving many travelers surprised to find they’ll need an extra hour to reach their destination.

-ⓘ TIP: Use this website to double-check airport codes for both your destination and where you’re flying from.
+ⓘ PRO TIP: Use this website to confirm the airport codes for both your flight origin and destination.

-When booking your flight, you’ll be able to choose between direct flights and those that fly through a hub.
-You should be aware that not all direct flights are nonstop, because some require a stop for refueling.
-These delays can add time to your trip, and occasionally cost more money.
+When you’re booking your flight, you’ll see options for nonstop flights and those with layovers.
+Just a heads-up: not all direct flights are nonstop.
+Some may stop for refueling, which can add extra time to your trip and sometimes cost you more.

-ⓘ TIP: Take a look at a good travel insurance package as well.
-This is often a saving grace when emergencies come up before or during a trip.
+ⓘ PRO TIP: Consider purchasing travel insurance.
+This is often a lifesaver when emergencies arise before or during a trip.

 Many of the larger cities around the world have multiple international airports.
 Occasionally, you’ll find lower flight fares if you choose to land at one of the less popular airports near to where you need to be.
 For example, it can be cheaper to land at ORY (Orly) as opposed to CDG (Charles de Gaulle) if you fly into Paris.